 1Corinthians 13:1-3 (ESV)

 Well done for powering all the way through!
+I know it was a long one!
 Thanks for reading.